tonteeton/tontastic/README.md

 allow users to make votes via an existing Telegram wallet.

 ### Telegram Mini App

-The [TMA](src/) was created to allow users to monitor the current TON price change.
+The [TMA](src/) allows users to monitor the current TON price change in real-time, utilizing the Bybit API.

 ## Templates used